Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 ## Run WPS

 In the *Exercise-1* folder, the file `jobscript_wps.sh` launches the preprocessing of initial and boundary condition data.
 If need be, adjust some of the paths in this script.
+Then use the command `oarsub -S ./jobscript_wps.sh`

 ## Run real